 Under AA2, the Kilarc Development would be decommissioned as described in the Proposed Action.
-The effects of implementing AA2 at the Kilarc Development on aesthetics would result in termination of the public's right to access the Kilarc forebay and day use area.
-The Kilarc forebay would be removed and existing vistas would not be accessible to the public and public access to this area would be terminated.
+There would be effects on aesthetics as a result the cessation of public access rights at the Kilarc forebay and day use area.
+The Kilarc forebay would be removed and other sightseeing-opportunities would not be as accessible to the public.